 Barely larger than a smartphone, the Mira P is one of the fastest and most compact Raman spectrometers on the market.
 With the Mira P, you will get accurate results in just seconds.

 29 October 2019 | By Thermo Fisher Scientific

-This webinar will present the use of the Thermo Scientific™ handheld Raman analyser TruScan™ RM with TruTools™ on-board chemometrics to verify the identity of challenging raw materials.
+This webinar explored the use of the Thermo Scientific™ handheld Raman analyser TruScan™ RM with TruTools™ on-board chemometrics to verify the identity of challenging raw materials.

 7 August 2019 | By WITec GmbH

 This webinar describes how Raman microscopy can help solve some of the most vital and challenging questions that researchers face in 3D imaging and microparticle analyses of food, pharmaceuticals and microplastics, along with providing measurement examples from each field.